Skip to content

 Event preselection

 This framework is designed for n-tuples (and friend trees) produced with CROWN as input.
-All information for the preselection step is defined in configuration files in the configs/ANALYSIS/ERA/ folder using the common_settings.yaml file and a more specific config file.
+All information for the preselection step should be defined in configuration files in the configs/ANALYSIS/ERA/ folder using the common_settings.yaml file and a more specific config file.
+The common_settings.yaml has to be named like that and is used for all steps of the fake factor estimation (preselection, FF calculation, FF corrections).

 The preselection config has the following parameters: